Architecture as Social Integration

 in Skagen, DK

-The Summer School 2018 will focus on architectural space as a tool for social integration in Skagen.
+The Summer School 2018 focused on architectural space as a tool for social integration in Skagen.

 The town of Skagen is the northernmost town in Denmark, located on the top of the Jutland peninsula.
 It is widely known for the Scandinavian artist colony ’Skagensmalerne’, who assembled and worked in Skagen from the late 1870s until the turn of the century.
 But it is also one of Denmark’s main fishing ports, and the unique nature in the area in addition to the large number of architectural and cultural sights attract up to two million tourists annually, making it what you might call a seasonal town.